 - Sleep remains individual

 We all oversleep around a third of our lives and usually need around seven to nine hours of sleep a night to feel really fresh and relaxed in the morning.
 How much sleep we need exactly depends, among other things, on our genetic predisposition, our chronotype, our age, but also our gender.
-While around 65% of women suffer from sleep disorders, only around 20% of men are affected.
+While around 65% of women suffer from sleep disorders, among men only approx. 20% affected.
 But how exactly do female and male sleep patterns differ and who can sleep "better" overall?

-Sleep duration: do women sleep longer than men?
+2. Sleep duration: Do women sleep longer than men?

 Scientific studies have shown that, on average, women need a little more sleep than men.
 In order to wake up properly refreshed and rested, women need an average of 20 minutes more sleep per night.

-A possible reason for the increased need for sleep is that the female brain performs more complex tasks during the day and that the many different tasks, stress or multitasking result in a stronger networking of different brain areas.
+A possible reason for the increased need for sleep is that the female brain performs more complex tasks during the day and that the many different tasks, stress or multitasking generally result in a stronger networking of different brain areas.
 This flexible functioning costs the organism a lot of energy and the brain of a woman therefore needs longer to fully recover at night than that of a man.
-Of course, this doesn't mean that women think more or better than men - they just think differently.
+Of course, this does not mean that women think more or better than men - they simply think differently.

 Women generally sleep worse than men and suffer more frequently from sleep disorders.
 Studies in recent years have also been able to prove this scientifically.
 A woman's sleep is generally lighter and more prone to disruption than a man's.
 On average, women also need longer to fall asleep, wake up more frequently at night and are rarely able to get back to a restful sleep, which clearly affects the quality of sleep.
 There can be several reasons for this.

-One possible reason for the sensitivity of female night sleep is the evolutionary development through which women, as former "protected wards", are more alert at night and more quickly aware of potential dangers and dangers during sleep Sources of interference such as noise, movement or light had to react.
-The female nervous system is therefore activated more quickly and reacts more strongly to external stimuli, as a result of which sleep is more easily disturbed and there are frequent awakenings at night.
+One possible reason for the sensitivity of female night sleep is the evolutionary development, through which women, as former "protected wards", are more alert at night and more quickly aware of potential dangers and dangers during sleep Sources of interference such as noise, movement or light had to react.
+So, the female nervous system is activated faster and reacts more strongly to external stimuli, as a result of which sleep is more easily disturbed and there are frequent awakenings at night.